jowodo/MiMDoBloP/2022-03-03-this-blog/index.md

 I started writing HTML code and noticed how cumbersome it was.
 At work I use a lot of markdown language and remembered that I once saw a [video](https://yewtu.be/watch?v=N_ttw2Dihn8) about a markdown blog.
 So I duckduckwent "markdown server" or what ever - I can't remember.
-If you ever look for a markdown solution for your website, I advise you to search for "php markdown" instead ([parsedown](https://parsedown.org/demo) looks pretty neat).
+I found [this github repo](https://github.com/swharden/md2html-php) and failed miserably and [this github repo](https://github.com/nd1012/MarkDown-Server), but got stuck, so I filed an issue and got a quick response, but in the meantime I have already started implementing my own inspired by the heart of the later above mentioned repository: the `markdown` command, which is the only dependency except for PHP and coreutils.
-I found [this github repo](https://github.com/nd1012/MarkDown-Server), but got stuck, so I filed an issue and got a quick response, but in the meantime I have already started implementing my own inspired by the heart of above mentioned repository: the `markdown` command, which is the only dependency except for PHP and coreutils.
+If you ever look for another markdown solution for your website, I advise you to search for "php markdown" instead ([parsedown](https://parsedown.org/demo) looks pretty neat).
 So I started scripting as I already had some PHP experience.
-At first it was just a quick fix, as I wanted to document my experience with installing OpenBSD, but now growing more and more usable.
+At first it was just a quick fix, as I wanted to document my experience with installing OpenBSD, but now md-blog is growing more and more usable.
 At the moment the whole blog is still on github, which might change if this grows into a project others want to use, what I don't believe since there are many smooth, clean and matured php markdown servers.
-How TO USE IT
+How To Use It
 -------------
 If you are in the base directory, in order to create a post make a directory and create a link to the ./res/index.php file from within your new directory: